tektutor/devops-march-2022/Day1/README.md

        - opensource and free
        - Kernel Virtual Manager

-Before the Virtualization technology came into the Industry
-  - Let's say your organization needs 10000 webserver running in its own OS
+## Let's say your organization needs 10000 webservers running in its own OS

+### Without Virtualization Technology
+   - It requires 10000 Physical servers

+### Virtualization Technology Benefits
+  - Assuming the Server has Dual Sockets with each Processor supporting 512 cores
+  - with HyperThreading/CMT Enabled it will support 512 * 2 * 4 = 4096 virtual cores
+  - Hence 3 Physical Servers can technically support 10000 Virtual Machines as opposed to 10000 Physical Servers
+  - This results in huge cost-saving in terms of
+         - OS License required for 3 Servers in the place of separate OS License for 10000 Servers
+         - Cost involved in buying 3 Physical Servers is much less compared to buying 10000 Physical Servers
+         - less real-estate cost for leasing data-center space
+         - less electricity bill as 3 servers will consume less power compared to 10000 Physical servers
+         - less cost is involved in sound proofing as the server room for 3 servers will be very small compared to the server room that has 10000 Physical servers

+### Virtualization Technology Drawbacks
+  - it is heavy weight
+  - the number of VMs a Server supports depends on how many CPU cores that Processor supports
+  - RAM and Storage available in the Server
+  - Server Grade Processors with more cores are way too expensive, though cheaper compared to buying separate servers
+  - Developers/QA Team
-  - How many physical servers are required to setup 10000 web servers?
+      - need many Virtual Machines to setup a production like Dev/QA environment
+      - if less Virtual Machines are available to Dev/QA certain issues can't be verified in Dev/QA environment
+      - i.e many issues will only occur in Prod while those bugs can't be reproduced as Dev/QA uses a single machine to setup all the software components required to setup a single instance of their product
+      - as Dev/QA team generally doesn't involve Firewall/Proxy between Frontend and Backend, many practical scenaries are ignored during their testing but in real world Production environment Firewall/Proxy are used and many Physical Servers or many Virtual Machines are used to setup different software components required for a single instance of a Product.
+      - Hence Dev/QA/Prod environments are way too different, this leads to many issues reported only in Production
+  - it isn't cost-effective for an organization to give 10~15 VMs per Engineer

 ## Containerization
  - light weight virtualization technology
     - containers doesn't require dedicated hardwares resources unlike Virtualization technology
  - containers are application process
- - application virtualization
+ - aka application virtualization
  - all the containers are normal application processess that share the same Host OS Kernel
  - containers are not Operating System
- - containers in many ways they appear like an OS/VM
+ - containers in many ways appear like an OS/VM
- - containers has their shell file system
+ - containers has their shell and file system
  - containers are allocated with IP address
  - containers has its own network stack ( 7 OSI Layers )
  - containers has its own NIC ( Network Interface Card - Software Defined Network )